-Texas Takes Aim At Surprise Medical Bills In Bipartisan Proposal
+Texas Sharpens Aim At Surprise Medical Bills In Bipartisan Proposal

 "[It] takes it off of their plates completely," Hancock said.

 He highlighted the case of Drew Calver, a public school teacher in Austin whose six-figure hospital bill after a heart attack was featured in a "Bill of the Month" investigation last summer by NPR, Kaiser Health News and KUT, NPR's member station in Austin.
-Hancock noted Calver's bill was reduced after the media attention, but said it shouldn't take such attention for a patient to get a reasonable bill.
+Hancock noted Calver's bill was reduced after the media attention but said it shouldn't take such attention for a patient to get a reasonable bill.

-Under this legislation, both sides of the payment dispute would settle their issues through an existing balance-bill mediation program.
+Under this legislation, both sides of the payment dispute would settle their issues through an existing balance bill mediation program.
 The Texas Department of Insurance program has been successful in lowering medical bills across the state.

 The legislation would beef up the program, which addresses surprise balance bills greater than $500 from all emergency providers — including free-standing emergency departments and all out-of-network providers working at a network facility.